allmaps/news/src/routes/ux-dev/+page.md

 ---
 title: 'Freelance position: UX/UI Developer for Allmaps'
-description: The Leventhal Map & Education Center](https://www.leventhalmap.org (LMEC) at the Boston Public Library and the Allmaps project seek to contract for a creative UX/UI designer and developer.
+description: The Leventhal Map & Education Center at the Boston Public Library and the Allmaps project seek to contract for a creative UX/UI designer and developer.
 image: images/allmaps-viewer.jpg
 ---